 POLS 176: GENDER AND INTERNATIONAL RELATIONS, 3 credit hrs.

 Examination of the way considerations of gender challenge traditional approaches to the study of world politics, with special attention to national security, war and peace, human rights and economic development.
 A large part of the course focuses on how women have been affected by global politics.
-Prereq.: POLS 075 or instructor's consent.
 May be used as part of Women's Studies concentration.
+Prerequisites: POLS 075 or instructor's consent.

 POLS 178: US/EAST ASIAN RELATIONS, 3 credit hrs.